-- 5. The supervisory authority has not identified serious concerns arising from the system of governance of the undertaking in the last three financial years. - 11.
-The information provided in the undertaking's last three own risk and solvency assessments pursuant to Article 45 (2) of the Solvency II Directive and Article 306 of the Delegated Regulation is appropriate to its risk profile. - 12.
-There are no concerns that the reduced frequency of the ORSA affects the effectiveness of the risk management system of the undertaking pursuant to Article 44, and the undertaking maintains an effective process to monitor circumstances that require an ad hoc ORSA as well as sufficient resources to provide an ad hoc ORSA, when required.
+5. The supervisory authority has not identified unresolved material concerns arising from the system of governance of the undertaking.

+- 11. The information provided in the undertaking's last own risk and solvency assessment pursuant to Article 45 (2) of the Solvency II Directive and Article 306 of the Delegated Regulation is appropriate to its risk profile. - 12.
+The supervisory authority has not identified unresolved material concerns that the reduced frequency of the ORSA affects the effectiveness of the risk management system of the undertaking pursuant to Article 44, and the undertaking maintains an effective process to monitor circumstances that require an ad hoc ORSA as well as sufficient resources to provide an ad hoc ORSA, when required.